 Triple S (TS) = 6 hours or more/any number of routines

-The level of an entry must be equal to or higher than that of the highest level dancer (i.e. four Double S level dancers and one Triple S level dancer, the group of five will compete in the Triple S Level).
+The level of an entry will be determined by the majority level of dancers in a group (50% or more).
+The system will automatically default up a level for equal numbers (i.e. five Double S level dancers and five Triple S level dancer, the group of ten will compete in the Triple S Level).

 All dances will be critiqued and scored by judges who are qualified professionals in all fields of dance.
 All routines will receive critiques from our judges and an adjudication award.
 Only groups earning 1st, 2nd or 3rd place will receive a trophy.
 Each dancer of a solo, duet, or trio will receive a trophy for placing 1st, 2nd or 3rd.

 135-150 points will receive a 3 star award

 120-134.9 points will receive a 2 star award

 119.9 points and below will receive a 1 star award

 Double S Division:

 132-150 points will receive a 3 star award

 117-131.9 points will receive a 2 star award